Children of the Sea (manga): Manga

 The manga is licensed in North America by Viz Media, who serialized it online at SigIkki.com and released the five tankōbon volumes from July 21, 2009, to June 18, 2013.

-Volume list
+Volumes

 Film

 A Japanese animated film adaptation of the manga was announced by Studio 4 °C on July 16, 2018.
 The film is directed by Ayumu Watanabe, with Kenichi Konishi as character designer, chief supervising animator and unit director and music by Joe Hisaishi.
 It is produced by Eiko Tanaka.
 The theme song, "Umi no Yūrei" (海の幽霊), is written and performed by Kenshi Yonezu.

 The film had its world premiere on May 19, 2019 and was released in Japan on June 7, 2019.